sarveshhome/Nodejs/README.md

 ---------------------------------------------------------------------
-#this program used for Calculating Execution Times in JavaScript with console.time and console.timeEnd
+#This program used for Calculating Execution Times in JavaScript with console.time and console.timeEnd

 console.time("sarvesh");
 for (var i = 0; i < 5; i++) {